marinho/django-themes/README.md

     $ pip install -r test_project/requirements.txt
     $ cd test_project
     $ ln -s ../themes .
+    $ # run syncdb and create a superuser when asked
     $ python manage.py syncdb
     $ python manage.py runserver

 So you are able to visit in the browser:

 - http://localhost:8000/ - firstly this will show a "Template not found" error
+- http://localhost:8000/admin/ - log in using the admin interface
-- http://localhost:8000/themes/ - here you can create your first template and write something
+- http://localhost:8000/themes/ - here you can create your first template.
+Save as the home template and set the theme as default
 - http://localhost:8000/ - come back here to see it working